trzsz/trzsz-ssh/README.md

 - Fork and clone the repository `https://github.com/trzsz/trzsz-ssh.git`.

-- Make your changes just don't break or fix the unit tests `go test ./tssh`.
+- Make your changes just ensure that the unit tests `go test ./tssh` pass.

 - Build the binary `go build -o ./bin/ ./cmd/tssh` and test it `./bin/tssh`.